VA Loan vs. Traditional Loan – Know the Difference Before You Buy

 Credit score requirements for FHA mortgages are generally more flexible.
 You’ll typically need a credit score minimum of 580 to qualify for a down payment of 3.5%.

 But if your score is below 580, a 10% down payment will be required.
-As well, many individual mortgage lenders may refuse to make a loan at all to a borrower with a credit score below 580.
+Many individual mortgage lenders may refuse to make a loan at all to a borrower with a credit score below 580.

 Technically speaking, VA loans don’t have a credit score minimum.
 However, the borrower does need to have clean credit for at least the past 12 months, particularly for their rent or mortgage payment.

-If the foreclosure was on a VA loan, the waiting period extends to three years.
+The waiting period extends to three years if the foreclosure was on a VA loan.
 Put another way, where credit is concerned, VA loans rely more on actual credit history than on a credit score.

 But much like FHA loans, a lender may impose a minimum credit score, which typically will be either 580 or 620.
 Lenders do have the ability to impose such limits within the VA loan program.